 Based in Los Angeles, Huan He is the author of Sandman (2022), which won the 2021 Diode Editions Chapbook Contest.
 His poetry explores race, sexuality, and belonging from the perspective of a queer Chinese American raised by the prairies.
 His poems appear/are forthcoming in Beloit Poetry Journal (2021 Adrienne Rich Award Semifinalist), A Public Space, Colorado Review, Gulf Coast, Hayden’s Ferry Review (Poetry Contest Finalist), and elsewhere.
-Starting in Fall 2023, he will be an Assistant Professor of English at Vanderbilt University.
+He is an assistant professor of English at Vanderbilt University.

 Author Portrait Courtesy of Daniel Huecias, Photographer